Skip to main content

 Or you can easily speak to us using one of the options below between 9am to 5pm Monday to Friday, or send us an email and we’ll get back to you as soon as we can.

-• Most Anne appointments take place online by video call.
+• Most Anne Health appointments take place online by video call.
 This includes your therapeutic intake, medical consultations, and counselling sessions.
 You can join from wherever feels safe and comfortable for you.

 Some parts of your care need to happen in person.
 Blood tests, for example, can be done in a way that works best for you; through your GP, at one of our partner clinics, or at home using a mobile phlebotomy service.